DaviCastr/Moovi-FioriFreestyle/2 - Módulos/Módulo 5 - Hello World com SAPUI5/7 - Primeira aplicação SAPUI5.md

 ## 8. ✅ Achievement Unlocked!

 > [!note] Note
-> Someone of versions @sap/generator-fiori, the version 1.9.0 show the layout based of the tutorial
+> Someone of versions @sap/generator-fiori, the version 1.9.0 ou 1.9.6 show the layout based of the tutorial

 VSCode:
 ![](7%20-%20Primeira%20aplicação%20SAPUI5.png)